Herzegovina uprising (1875–1877): Background

-The tax-paying lower class (rayah, made up of Christian and Muslim peasants) in the Bosnia Vilayet of the Ottoman Empire experienced harsh economic conditions in the previous century.
-Bosnian Muslim beys sometimes took as much as half of each peasant's crop annually, besides various taxes on farm products and animals for which Christian peasants were responsible.
-Furthermore, tax farmers (mütesellim) levied additional taxes on the remaining yield.
-The failure of the 1874 crop and plight of peasants and external influence in Pan-Slavism and Pan-Serbism and also Austrian aspirations on further South Slavic lands were leading causes of the ensuing rebellion.
+Christian and Muslim peasants in the Bosnia Vilayet had experienced economic hardship under Bosnian Muslim beys for at least two centuries.
+Sometimes as much as half of each peasant's annual harvest was collected, as well as other taxes on farm products and animals.
+Tax farmers (mütesellim) levied additional taxes on the remaining yield.
+This longstanding discontent, in addition to the failure of the 1874 crop, was the direct cause of the rebellion; Austrian sympathy for the rebels and Pan-Slavic and Pan-Serbian movements were additional precursors to the uprising.

 Other notable preceding Serb peasant rebellions in the region were the Herzegovina Uprising (1852–62) and Pecija's First Revolt (1858).